Ranked: the 63 GREATEST chocolate bars of all time

 Keith Homan/Shutterstock

 A nostalgic choice, the Chomp is bound to bring childhood memories flooding back for some.
 First manufactured in South Africa in the early 1970s, this bar is also available in Australia and the UK, though its style changes depending on location.
-The Australian bar is made with layers of wafer and caramel, wrapped in a chocolate coating, while the UK version is packed with a chewy caramel centre with chocolate on the outside.
+The Australian bar is made with layers of wafer and caramel wrapped in a chocolate coating, while the UK version has a chewy caramel centre with chocolate on the outside.

 <p>Keith Homan/Shutterstock</p>